AlexandriaDAO/core/src/lexigraph/lexigraph.md

 ### UX/UI Feature TODO

-The permanence thing is a problem, since these shelves are mutable, and people can nest eachothers.
-Should we have a feature whereby a deleted shelf deletes it from all the other shelves that it's nested in?
+- Should not make a slot by default.
+- Connect and a follow button on the shelves.
+- Make the shelf path be connected to the owner.

-Another thing is the user sharing side.
+- Another thing is the user sharing side.
 Do we let them add comments or something or other grids in a community section?
 How do we sort/rank these or do we let users do that themselves?

 - Display actual NFTs in the NFT slot.